Chief Minister of State – Notes GK

 APPOINTMENT OF Chief Minister

 There is no special provision in the constitution regarding the appointment of the Chief Minister.
-However, as per the provision in the Constitution, the Chief Minister is appointed by the Governor (Article 164 (1)).
-However, The Governor must adhere to a provision and cannot simply choose anyone to serve as Chief Minister in a state or UT.
+However, the Chief Minister is appointed by the Governor (Article 164 (1)).

-Oath of Office: After being appointed as the Chief Minister, the individual must take an oath of office and secrecy, pledging to uphold the Constitution and perform their duties faithfully.
+Oath of Office: The Chief Minister must take an oath to uphold the Constitution, and perform duties faithfully.
 This oath is administered by the Governor.

 Term of the office of Chief Minister